 Dealing with absences

-There are many types of employee absences that you will be faced with as an employer.
-It is important that you know how to deal with these situations if they arise.
+There are many types of member absences that you'll be faced with as an employer.
+It's important you know how to deal with these situations if they arise.
 Some examples include:

 - Unpaid leave of absence

 - Paid child related leave

 - Unpaid child related leave

 - Strike break because of a trade dispute

 You should always send us the PEN004 form when a member decides to buy back lost pension.

 During a period of sick leave your employer contributions will continue to be the same.

 If the member receives any pay whilst off sick they'll pay contributions on this.
 However, their benefits will continue to build up as if they were working normally and receiving full pay.